pinathon/myfirstapp/README.md

-# myfirstapp
+# My first app
-# simple sign up layout using firebase
+# A simple sign up layout using firebase